 People who maintain an active social life and remain connected with family, friends and others also certainly tend to have better brain health.

 Try to engage in conversation with others, spend time with others, and stay in touch with loved ones.

 Those people who have the most social interaction enjoy better brain health.

 This is another of my pet subjects because of its importance to our aging population and our quality of life as we age.

 Better Brain Health is an area we can do something about without a lot of effort so I encourage you all to join the Active Aging Movement and stay well ahead of all these lifestyle diseases that are there, waiting in the wings to drag you down.

 If you would like to learn more, then here is one of many good books both my beautiful wife Moyra I have read on the subject and we are more than happy to recommend it to all my readers:

 The Brain That Changes Itself: Stories of Personal Triumph from the Frontiers of Brain Science by Norman Doidge M.D. and was featured on PBS’s “The Brain Fitness Program”.

 If you are concerned about it being ‘too science based’, then don’t worry – it is a very easy book to digest.
 It’s a fascinating collection of stories about the incredible abilities of the brain to rewire, readjust and relearn.
 Well worth a read.

-Cheers – John, your Active Ageing Coach and Activist.
+Cheers – John, your Active Ageing Mentor and Coach.